Tsardines/job-board/notes.md

 ## Project Description

 I've decided to create a job board that's built and designed for the programmer.
+If there's programming involved, then it'll show up.

 This website will use APIs to generate listings from other sites.
 For a list of the APIs used, please scroll down.